Health & Wellbeing

 A person's eye movements are tracked to help map out their subconscious mind.
 EMDR is usually done by a mental health specialist.
 But it's often used alongside talk therapy.

 Cognitive restructuring is when a person learns to make sense of their trauma.
+This is why CBT for PTSD is often recommended.

 A mental health professional may decide to offer medicinal help.